aligokalppeker/hypelcnn/README.md

 This repository includes source codes for hyperspectral and LiDAR fusion system for classification and GAN based hyperspectral sample generation.

-This repository includes a complete suite for hyperspectral and lidar, neural net based classification.
+This repository includes an integrated suite for hyperspectral and lidar, neural net based classification.

 Primary features are:

-- Support for hyperparameter estimation via hyperopt
-- Plug-in based neural network implementation( via NNModel interface )
+- Plug-in based model implementation( via NNModel interface )
 - Plug-in based data set integration( via DataLoader interface )
 - Data efficient implementations for training( memory efficient/in-memory/record based )
-- Ability to use data set integration in classic machine learning methods
+- Cross use of data set integration in classic machine learning and deep learning methods
+- Integrated hyperparameter optimization.
 - Training, classification and metrics integration for neural networks
-    - Cross fold validation support
+- CPU/GPU based training
-- Sample implementations for capsule network and neural networks
+- Sample implementations for
-- CPU/GPU/TPU(work in progress) based training
+  - CNN networks
+  - Capsule networks
-- GAN based data augmenter implementation
+- GAN based data augmenter implementation with training and evalution codes.
   - Cycle GAN
   - Vanilla GAN
   - Contrastive Unpaired Translation(CUT) GAN
-    - Training and evaluation codes.

 Project is developed using Tensorflow 1.x(Tested on version 1.15).
 Source codes can be used for best practices of applying Tensorflow 1.x for;